 Applicants are required to satisfy that they are able to meet the requirements i.e. have sufficient funds and other necessary requirements for receiving private medical treatment in the UK.

 Such applicants are usually granted entry for not more than six (6) months, subject to mandatory stipulations i.e. no recourse to public funds, work and study.

-Perhaps, for UK medical visitor visa extension for a further 6 month, an applicant needs to prove that the applicant:
+In terms of paragraph V8.6 of Appendix V for visitors, for UK medical visitor visa extension application for a further 6 month, an applicant needs to prove that the applicant:

 - has paid for any private medical treatment, which the applicant already had in the UK

 - has ample funds and can pay for the further costs of the medical treatment in the UK

 Moreover, an applicant also needs a medical practitioner or NHS consultant who’s registered in the UK to provide: